divyajain-tech/start-repo/README.md

 # It's the first one!

 Hi!
-This is my first GitHub repository.
+This is my first GitHub repository!
+Nice to have you here.